jensmdriller/python-user-select/README.md

 # python-user-select
 This library contains functions for accepting user input in a variety of ways.

-** - Note, this library is in development and at this time, not fully functional.
-If these sorts of functions are important for your work, let me know and I'll be happy to expedite their completion. **
+**Note, this library is in development and at this time, not fully functional.
+If these sorts of functions are important for your work, let me know and I'll be happy to expedite their completion.**

 - - - -